RedWinterDawn/Unifi-Wifi/README.md

 =========================
 - Managed-Wifi-Testing-3.1.10

-- Managed Wifi Dev 2 - running 3.2.1
+- Managed Wifi Dev 2 - running 3.2.1 ***Currently the production instance

+- portal-apis

+- wifi-jive-tmp - load balancer

 Deploy New Fresh Instance (Talk to Phil)
 ================================
+####***Devops has a nice script to setup a fresh instance, talk to Phil or Mike.

 This is only for production and is not formatted the best.
 Be wary of what follows a little.

 Spin up an AWS instance using the jive-el6-v8 AMI according to the standard devops procedure